jlemus7/Project-History/README.md

 # Project-History

-This GitHub repository serves as a showcase of my past school projects, providing an overview of my programming skills and demonstrating the breadth of my experience.
+This GitHub repository serves as a showcase of my school projects and personal achievements, providing an overview of my programming skills and demonstrating the breadth of my experience.
 Each project within this repository represents a significant milestone in my educational journey and highlights my growth as a programmer.

 **Table of Contents**